How to repurpose your pure cotton cloths

-Use particularly soft cloths instead of cotton wool pads to apply Eyebright™ Soothing Eye Cleanser.
+Use particularly soft cloths instead of cotton wool pads to apply Eyebright™ Soothing Eye Lotion.
 Simply fold your cloth into 8 and pour a generous amount of Eyebright™ directly onto it, then gently sweep over the eye area.

 A naturally active ‘Dream Home’

 My 8 year old’s ingenious idea for reusing my cloths?
 Bedspreads and sheets for her Barbies!
 While we’re on the subject of kids… for much littler ones, our cloths also make fantastic burping muslins, and can also be used dampened with lukewarm water in place of baby wipes.